Scattering Problem in Bose-Einstein Condensates with Magnetic Domain Wall: Scattering problem

 Figure \ref{fig15} shows results for $\Theta = 3\pi/2$.
 While the ground-state wavefunction in the rotated spin frame appears qualitatively similar to the $\Theta = \pi$ case, the spin expectation values in the original frame reveal a complete $3\pi/2$ rotation of the spin orientation across the domain wall.
-This altered spin texture leads to significantly different scattering behavior compared to the $\Theta = \pi$ case.
-For energies below the Zeeman threshold, the phonon scattering probability is notably modified.
-From the bottom panel of Figure \ref{fig15}, one can see that in the case of phonon incidence (left panel), the particle reflection probability $|A_6|^2$ reaches its maximum near $E \approx \hbar\Omega_0$ and then decreases monotonically with increasing energy until it approaches zero.
-This behavior is distinct from that observed for the twist angle $\pi$.
-Moreover, above the threshold, the transition between collective (phonon) and single-particle excitations is suppressed in the right panel compared to the case of $\Theta = \pi$.
+This altered spin texture leads to significantly different phonon excitations and thus scattering behavior compared to the $\Theta = \pi$ case.
+For energies below the Zeeman threshold, the phonon scattering coefficient is notably modified, except for the anomalous tunneling phenomenon in the low-energy limit, as shown in the bottom panel of Figure \ref{fig15}.
+For the phonon-incidence case with energies $E > \hbar\Omega_0$, the phonon transmission coefficient $T_{\text{PN}}$ is significantly larger than the particle transmission coefficient $T_{\text{PT}}$, indicating that incident phonons become harder to transition into particles compared to the $\Theta = \pi$ case.
+A similar phenomenon occurs for the particle-incidence case, where the particle transmission is mostly larger than the phonon transmission.
+We conclude that, above the threshold, the transition between collective (phonon) and single-particle excitations is suppressed in the $\Theta = 3\pi/2$ case compared to the $\Theta = \pi$ case.